 Short films will be screened in three stints on Sunday 7th May.
-The third programme of shorts (at 8.30pm) includes Bullet to the Heart starring Aisling Bea and Clowns directed by Seb Cardinal and written by Seb Cardinal, Dustin Demri-Burns, Nico Tatarowicz & Chris Hayward.
+The second programme of shorts (at 6pm) includes The Kidnapping of Richard Franco, written and directed by Dan Clark, and the third programme (at 8.30pm) includes Bullet to the Heart starring Aisling Bea and Clowns directed by Seb Cardinal and written by Seb Cardinal, Dustin Demri-Burns, Nico Tatarowicz & Chris Hayward.

-To see what is planned so far for the festival, take a look over here.
-We’ll keep you updated as we hear more from our friends at LOCO…
+To see what else is planned for the festival, take a look over here.